saharshBhargava/micropython-tutorials/DRV8871/README.md

 After determining the optimal frequency and pulse width range using a logic analyzer, the DRV8871 motor driver was used to run a motor.
 To spin the motor forward, pull the Pin 1 high and then a PWM signal related to the speed you want the motor to spin would be applied to PIN2.

-To achieve this, let's create two classes.
+To achieve this, first, lets create a PWM class.

 ```python

 class DualPWM:
     def __init__(self, pin_number, pin_number_n, alt_function, timer, channel_number):
         self.pin = Pin(pin_number, mode=Pin.OUT_PP,value=1)